 - Slice, serve, and enjoy!

 - Give the turkey breast about 2 days to thaw completely in the refrigerator.

-- If your turkey starts to brown too quickly when it’s breast-side up, just cover with a loose sheet of foil.
+- If your turkey starts to brown too quickly, just cover with a loose sheet of foil.